Fourth degree sexual assault charges carry lifelong consequences. Hire a top defense attorney to help mitigate them.

 Finally, why hire Van Severen Law Office to defend my criminal case?

 Finally, call us.
 Our criminal defense attorneys return phone calls 24/7.
 The police arrest individuals on the weekend and holidays.
 Prosecutors certainly draft criminal complaints on those dates, so why shouldn’t your defense attorney also be working?
-At Van Severen Law Office, you’ll certainly find that we do.
-We focus on providing individuals representation from the very best sexual assault defense attorneys near them.
+While we don’t have attorneys in the office overnight, we do have an answering service that allows you to connect with a human whenever you call.